The Kenyan Explorer

-Week 1: City - Stay in Nairobi for a week and conduct outreach programs in Kibera, with street kids and at a HIV program.
+Week 1: City - Stay in Nairobi for a week and volunteer at the Community center working with the kids, and in the kitchen, as well as delivering food to the elderly.
 Volunteers stay at the volunteer house and explore the city.
 At the weekend, they will be taken on the Nairobi Animal City excursion.

 Week 2: Beach - Participants will be lucky enough to live at a beach house in stunning Watamu!
 Every day, until lunchtime, they will volunteer at a local children's center, clinic or school.
-Once the work day is over, they will have time to relax at the beach and even go snorkelling!
-They will also get to visit the wonderful city of Mombasa!
+Once the work day is over, they will have time to relax at the beach and even go snorkeling!

 Week 3: Countryside - One of the main projects in Kenya is within the Internally Displaced People (refugee) camp in Mai Mahiu.
-Volunteers will stay with a host family and take on one of the many important tasks at the IDP.
+Volunteers will stay with a host family and volunteer at the school in the IDP.
 At the weekend volunteers will visit Hell’s Gate National Park and Lake Naivasha National Park.

 Week 4: Massai Mara - The hardest but most rewarding week of the program.
-Volunteers will stay at a mud hut in the middle of the Massai Mara while building a school for local children.
+Volunteers will stay at a mud hut in the middle of the Massai Mara while volunteering at the school or assisting with building at the school.
 To top it all off they will finish the experience with a three day safari in the Massai Mara.

 Goals of this Project:

 - Provide volunteer support at a range of essential social programs

 - Improve the future prospects of the vulnerable people of Kenya